JimmyGlasscock/kindlr/readme.md

 ## Usage
 To use Kindlr, log into tinder.com/app/recs.

-Paste all of the functions into the javascript console, and hit enter.
+Paste the contents of kindlr.js (all of the functions) into the javascript console, and hit enter.

 Run the following method to load jQuery onto the page:
 ```javascript